 Hepatitis C is transmitted via:

-- Parenteral route, especially intravenous drug use, but also blood transfusion received before September 1991 (since 1991 all blood used in the UK has been screened for HCV).
+- Blood transfusion received before September 1991 (since 1991 all blood used in the UK has been screened for HCV).

 - Perinatal transmission from an infected mother.